 Right to protection of cultural rights

 Section 19 of the Charter of Human Rights and Responsibilities (the Charter) protects your right to participate in your culture, practise your religion and use your language.
-This section also recognises that Aboriginal people hold distinct cultural rights.
+This section also recognises that First Nations peoples hold distinct cultural rights.
 The Charter applies to public authorities in Victoria, such as state and local government departments and agencies, and people delivering services on behalf of government.

 How does the law protect me?

 Culture, language and religious beliefs can be central parts of our identity, and they allow us to participate actively and fully in our community.
-In some situations, Aboriginal Victorians and people from multicultural and multifaith communities may find it difficult to enjoy their culture and traditions.
+In some situations, First Nations peoples and people from multicultural and multifaith communities may find it difficult to enjoy their culture and traditions.
 The Charter provides specific protection for cultural rights.

 The right to enjoy culture